How do you prepare my placenta?

 Do you pick up my placenta at the hospital?

 No, the hospital will not release your placenta to anyone but you.
 It is your responsibility to tell the hospital staff that you want the placenta released to you.
 Most hospitals will have you sign a form called a “Disposition of Placenta” which will permit you to take possession of your placenta.
-We recommend bringing a cheap insulated cooler with you to the hospital.
+We recommend bringing an insulated cooler with you to the hospital.

 When will I get my placenta from the hospital?